 Bariatric Surgery: A Treatment for Diabetes?

 Nearly 40 million persons in the United States are affected by diabetes.
 Incredible strides have been made in the treatment of diabetes in recent years, and more medication options are available today than ever before.
 However, there are also surgical treatments available to improve BG control, reduce weight, and may even result in diabetes remission.
 This treatment is bariatric surgery.
 When is bariatric surgery the right treatment for diabetes?
 How does it work?
 What kind of results are expected?
-Find answers to these the questions here.
+Find answers to these questions here.

 Recommendations for Treatment